Stuycs-K/final-project-10-shrestha-anna-chen-regina/WORKLOG.md

 ### Thurs, 5/23

-Do more research on Audacity and try to get test encoded images.
+Do more research on Audacity and try to get encoded audio to test decoder.
+Look through Java's AudioSystem and Processing's Sound library.
+Outline of decode started, need to research bitrates/byte arrays/spectrograms.

 ## GROUP MEMBER 2: Regina Chen